Negative SEO: How competitors can ruin your rankings, and how to make sure they don't

 3. Fake reviews

-In local SEO, reviews mean a lot.
-An influx of negative ones isn't just bad for your local rankings; it's bad for business.
+Like good quality links, good reviews mean a lot.
+An influx of negative ones isn't just bad for your local search engine rankings; it's bad for business.
 But reviews are relatively easy to manipulate, and they may be the first thing a jealous competitor will try to do.

 How to stay safe: Obviously, you need to keep an eye on your Google My Business listing and look through the new reviews your company gets.
 Fake reviews violate Google's policy, according to which, one should never "post reviews on behalf of others or misrepresent your identity or connection with the place you're reviewing".